 Some days they’d get ready to go – cozzies and towels over their arms, but Granny Bland would be standing on the back stoep with her hand on her hip, looking at the mist on the eastern end of Platberg and announce firmly, ‘No, you can NOT go swimming.
 You can put that in your pipe and smoke it!’

 A re-post cos Mom told me some news today (see right at the end):

 My first recollections are of life on the plot outside Harrismith, playing with Enoch and Casaia, childhood companions, kids of Lena Mazibuko, who looked after us as Mom and Dad worked in town.
-The plot was was called Birdhaven – Dad kept big aviaries – and was in the shadow of Platberg.
+The plot was in the shadow of Platberg, and was called Birdhaven, as Dad kept big aviaries.
 I remember Lena as kind and loving – and strict!

 1. Ruins of our house; 2.
 Dougie Wright, Gould & Ruth Dominy’s place; 3.
 Jack Levick’s house; 4.
 The meandering Kak Spruit.
 None of those houses on the left were there back then.

 Our nearest neighbour was Jack Levick and he had a pet crow that mimic’d a few words.
 We had a white Sulphur-crested Cockatoo Jacko that didn’t, and an African Grey parrot Cocky who could mimic a bit more.
 A tame-ish Spotted Eagle Owl would visit at night.